Brain-Train-Consultancy-services-LLP/collaboration-board/README.md

 ---

+## Repository Eligibility Rules (Mandatory)

+To be considered a valid team project, **each repository must include all of the following files**:

+### 1. TEAM.md
+This file must clearly mention:
+- Team Lead
+- Team Members
+- Countries
+- Time Zones
+- Roles and responsibilities

+### 2. CONTRIBUTION.md
+This file must describe:
+- How team members contribute
+- How work is reviewed
+- How collaboration is managed

+### 3. README.md
+This must include:
+- Project overview
+- Problem being solved
+- Team structure
+- Collaboration workflow

+Repositories missing any of the above files will not be reviewed, observed, or evaluated.

+---

 ## Important Notes

-- README.md must be public
+- All repositories must be public
-- Teams are self-organized
+- Teams are fully self-organized
 - Brain Train only observes public work
-- No employment or stipend is guaranteed
+- No employment, internship, or stipend is guaranteed

 By creating a project repository, you agree to follow these rules.